-The Centre for Urban Studies has three funding schemes to support and facilitate research initiatives of CUS’ research staff: Seed Grants, Seed Grants XL and the PhD Travel Grant.
+The Centre for Urban Studies has three permanent funding schemes to support and facilitate research initiatives of CUS’ research staff: Seed Grants, Seed Grants XL and the PhD Travel Grant.
 These grants are provided to assist our members in their work, to foster an interdisciplinary dialogue, and to stimulate original research in the field of Urban Studies.

-In 2019 we launched, together with the Amsterdam Centre for Cultural Heritage and Identity (ACHI), a Joint Seed Grant that aims foster an interdisciplinary dialogue between urban scholars in the humanities and in the social sciences, and to stimulate original research in the field of Urban Studies.
+In 2019 we launched, together with the Amsterdam Centre for Cultural Heritage and Identity (ACHI), a Joint Seed Grant that aims to foster an interdisciplinary dialogue between urban scholars in the humanities and in the social sciences, and to stimulate original research in the field of Urban Studies.

 In 2016, a series of grants was awarded to various international collaborations between CUS members and staff at the University of Sheffield.

 Currently, the following calls are open for applications:

 Seed Grants are small grants that aim to facilitate new research initiatives and projects that would not be able to develop without a these grants.
 These projects have the prospect to grow into something bigger and more durable.
 Past Seed Grants have formed the seed for succesful grant applications, long-term research projects, ongoing interdisciplinary collaborations, and monographs, edited volumes and special issues.
 The maximum budget per Seed Grant is €2500.

 We especially appreciate initiatives that bring together academic research and work on Urban Studies from different disciplines and programme groups within the CUS, enable exchange and collaborations between researchers from the Centre and researchers from abroad, and facilitate a dialogue between academic researchers and stakeholders in the city of Amsterdam and other places.
 Proposals involving PhD students, (research) master students or aiming at developing new research proposals are particularly welcomed.